 Why did BRGM choose to embark on the labeling process?

-The HRS4R label is a great opportunity for BRGM to consolidate its human resources strategy for research while developing it and thus to be able to integrate it into the institution's overall policy.
-Attractiveness is at the heart of our approach.
-The Action Plan constitutes a real shared roadmap for BRGM's progress and obtaining the label is fully integrated into the requirements set out in the Contract of Objectives and Performance (COP) signed with our supervisory ministries.
-It will be one of the deliverables for the period in question.
+The HRS4R label is an opportunity for BRGM to consolidate its human resources strategy for research while developing it and thus to be able to integrate it into the institution's overall policy.
+Attractiveness is at the heart of this approach.
+The institution will be able to pursue and consolidate its proactive policy in favour of its scientific staff.
+The measures implemented will benefit all BRGM staff by helping to improve working conditions in general.